ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/managers_guide.md

 We refer to processes that apply these good practices as a reproducible analytical pipelines (RAP).

-Before applying this guidance, you should have a basic awareness of the tools and techniques used to do quality analysis as code - the introduction to RAP training <!-- (LINK TO INTRO TO RAP) --> outlines these.
+Before applying this guidance, you should have a basic awareness of the tools and techniques used to do quality analysis as code - the Introduction to RAP training outlines these.
 You should also be aware of any specific tools and platforms that are used in your organisation and department.